anshuman1823/linear_regression_implementation/Readme.txt

+This repository is an implementation of gradient descent from scratch.
+Gradient descent solution is compared with least squares solution.
+Ridge regression is also implemented and the solution obtained compared with the gradient descent solution and least squares solution.

 Instructions to run the code:

 1. All the source code for all the algortihms and functions are kept in separate .py files.
 All these .py files should be maintained in the same directory.